 It is reasonable, then, to assume that there is some small uncertainty, at least in the initial conditions (initial values of state variables).
-Perhaps it would be reasonable to assume that there is uncertainty also in the parameters and in model equation (2) (but not in (1), which represents preservation of mass).
+Perhaps it would be reasonable to assume that there is uncertainty also in the parameters and in model Eq.
+(1) (but not in Eq.
+(1), which represents preservation of mass).
 However, to keep our study simple, we will restrict our investigation to the uncertainty of initial conditions.
-Figure 5 shows the trajectory of the soil water x for the already examined initial conditions ($x_0 = 100 \text{ mm}$, $v_0 = 0.30$) and for five more sets of initial conditions only slightly (< 1%) different from the basic set.
-At short times, the differences in the trajectories are not visible in Figure 5.
-At about time 20, the different trajectories become visible and slightly later (time ~30) they become large.
+Figure 5 shows the trajectory of the soil water x for the already examined initial conditions ($x_0=100 \text{ mm}$, $v_0=0.30$) and for five more sets of initial conditions only slightly (<1%) different from the basic set.
+At short times, the differences in the trajectories are not visible in Fig. 5.
+At about time 20, the differences become visible and slightly later (time \sim 30) they become large.
 Soon thereafter, the different trajectories become unrelated to each other.
+This shows that a tiny uncertainty in initial conditions gets amplified after some time, a fact well known in chaotic systems since H. Poincaré's discovery of chaos (e.g. Poincaré, 1908).
+As a result, the deterministic dynamics can produce good predictions only for short time horizons.
+For longer time horizons, the deterministic predictions become extremely inaccurate and useless.
+In other words, at long times the system behaviour is unpredictable, that is, random, whereas at short times it is very well described by the deterministic dynamics.
+This could be thought of as the emergence of randomness from determinism.
+Later, in Sect.
+5, we will study the inverse case, i.e. whether randomness could give rise to determinism (at a macroscopic level).

-Figure 5 Evolution of soil water x as in Figure 4 but with uncertainty in initial conditions: Bold blue line corresponds to initial conditions $s_0 = 100$ mm, $v_0 = 0.30$ and the other five lines represent initial conditions slightly (< 1%) different.
+Fig. 5.
+Evolution of soil water x as in Fig. 4 but with uncertainty in initial conditions: bold blue line corresponds to initial conditions $s_0=100 \text{ mm}, v_0=0.30$ and the other five lines represent initial conditions slightly (<1%) different.